 • Pyranometers: They allow to measure very precisely the incident solar radiation on plants.

-All data is sent in real time to the system and is stored in a database and made available to UPM through a web interface with custom-developed screens.
+All data is uploaded in real time to the IoT platform, it is stored in a database and made available to the user through dashboards tailored to their needs.